melange-re/melange-re.github.io/docs/package-management.md

  (module_systems es6))
 ```

-(Some packages, like `reason-react`, will need to be preprocessed using a ppx, which may also need to be installed via opam.)
+Some libraries will only work after being processed by an accompanying PPX.
+For example, `reason-react` requires preprocessing with `reactjs-jsx-ppx`.
+These preprocessors may be installed together with the library as part of the same package, or they might be part of a different package, in which case they need to be installed separately.

 ### Unpublished OPAM packages